cepthomas/WinBagOfTricks/README.md

 - Clipboard with multiple entries.
 Not needed with builtin Win10/11 clipboard.
 - A simple taskbar/jumplist manager.
 Still works and could be useful.
 - General purpose Win32 library.
-- Generic test files that used by various external projects.
+- Generic test files that are used by various external projects.

 # External Components